Relkondo/Boot2Root/writeup2.md

 How Dirty COW Works
 First, we create a private copy (mapping) of a read-only file.
 Second, we write to the private copy.
 Since it's our first time writing to the private copy, the COW feature takes place.
-The problem lies in the fact that this write consists of two non-atomic actions: locate physical address write to physical address
+The problem lies in the fact that this write consists of two non-atomic actions:

+-locate physical address

+-write to physical address

 This means we can get right in the middle (via another thread) and tell the kernel to throw away our private copy — using madvise.
 This throwing away of the private copy results in the kernel accidentally writing to the original read-only file.